Shopify/slate/packages/slate-env/README.md

 # `node node_modules/.bin/slate-tools build` or `yarn build` and inspect the
 # contents for the `dist/` directory for files you wish to ignore.
 SLATE_IGNORE_FILES=

-# The email of the user to register for Slate analytics.
-Skips prompt for email.
-SLATE_USER_EMAIL=
 ```

 # Store / Environment Configuration Tips